EU chief says the risk of a no-deal Brexit 'remains very real' | CBC News

 EU chief says the risk of a no-deal Brexit 'remains very real'

-European Commission chief Jean-Claude Juncker says the risk of Britain leaving the European Union without a divorce deal remains "very real."
+European Commission chief Jean-Claude Juncker says the risk of the U.K. leaving the European Union without a divorce deal remains "very real."

 The European Parliament is debating Brexit on Wednesday and is set to adopt a resolution laying out its concerns.

-The main sticking point over a Brexit deal is the Irish border backstop, which would require Britain to retain some EU trade rules.
+The main sticking point over a Brexit deal is the Irish border backstop, which would require the U.K. to retain some EU trade rules.

 Court case continues